10 Best Grammarly Alternative Tools: The Ultimate Guide for Beginners in 2026

 Have you ever tried to write something in another language, only to realize that Google Translate isn't gonna cut it for grammar?
 Or maybe you work with multiple languages and need a tool that can keep up?
 LanguageTool might be the answer you've been looking for.

 LanguageTool stands out from the crowd with its support for over 30 languages.
 While most grammar checkers focus primarily on English, LanguageTool offers comprehensive checking for languages like German, French, Spanish, Portuguese, and many more.
+In 2026, LanguageTool expanded its neural network capabilities to include real-time translation quality assessment and cultural context suggestions, making it even more powerful for global teams.
 This makes it invaluable for multilingual writers, international businesses, and language learners.

 One of the things I appreciate most about LanguageTool is its customizability.
 You can add words to your personal dictionary, create custom style rules, and even disable specific grammar checks if they don't apply to your writing style.